trivago/gollum/docs/src/gen/consumer/kafka.rst

 **Servers**

-  Defines the list of all kafka brokers to initally connect to when querying topic metadata.
+  Defines the list of all kafka brokers to initially connect to when querying topic metadata.
 This list requires at least one borker to work and ideally contains all the brokers in the cluster.
   By default this parameter is set to ["localhost:9092"].